dciancu/unifi-protect-unvr-docker-arm64/README.md

 ## Issues with remote access

+> [!CAUTION]
+> Make sure to update your network settings (**including your firewall rules**) to reflect the new interface name or you will lose internet connectivity.
+This is typically in `/etc/network/interfaces`.
+> If you are using NetworkManager service on host, then this does not apply, as your new interface will be configured using DHCP automatically, but your firewall rules may still need updating.

 There is a known issue that remote access to your UNVR (via the Ubnt cloud) will not work with the console unless the primary network interface is named `enp0s2`.
 To achieve this, **on your host machine** create the file `/etc/systemd/network/98-enp0s2.link` with the content below, replacing `xx:xx:xx:xx:xx:xx` with your actual MAC address.

 ```